bsmg/beat-saber-community-wiki/modding/example-mod.md

 ![Plugin Missedcounter](/uploads/modding-example/plugin-missedcounter.png "Plugin Missedcounter")

 For those who are familiar with Unity, you will recognize what we've just made.
-Here we can import Unity's default `Init()`, `Start()`, and `Update()` functions, and you can pretty much go nuts from here.
+Here we can import Unity's default `Awake()`, `Start()`, and `Update()` functions, and you can pretty much go nuts from here.

 # TextMeshes, Events, and Counting
 In the previous section we covered the basics of any plugin.
 We created basic variables and have created an empty GameObject that will be called once a song is loaded.
 In this section, we will finish our component we added into the empty GameObject.